Codility provides two main ways for candidates with disabilities to request additional support in order to complete their Codility assessment.

 When screen reader-friendly mode is enabled the Candidate will be able to tab through and receive a description, i.e. “Add test case” which will give them more info when taking/completing a test.

-Example screenshots below of what the screen reader-friendly mode looks like in Codility IDE:
+Example screenshot below of what the screen reader-friendly mode looks like in Codility IDE:

 “Inform your test sponsor” Workflow